giantswarm/pytest-helm-charts/README.md

 If you use this project to test Helm charts against Giant Swarm App Platform, the `existing` cluster must already have the platform components installed.
-Please refer to and use the [`kube-app-testing`](https://github.com/giantswarm/kube-app-testing) tool to easily create KinD based clusters with all the components already installed.
+Please refer to and use the [`app-test-suite`](https://github.com/giantswarm/app-test-suite) tool to easily create `KinD` based clusters with all the components already installed.

 ### Writing tests